The Writer's Corner

 I watched as he left the barn with Blue Boy.
 He saddled his

 chestnut horse.
-Time went slowly as he left the ranch, all alone.
+Time went slowly as he left the ranch, all

-wasn’t long till Millie and I made our way to road and caught up with Mark.
+It wasn’t long till Millie and I made our way to road and caught

-ride to town seemed long- no one to talk to, just the birds, the bees and
+The ride to town seemed long- no one to talk to, just the birds,

-thoughts drifted to Pa and Micah.
+My thoughts drifted to Pa and Micah.
 I missed Pa, I missed him

 the whole time, even when I had that bought of amnesia with